stolostron/rhacm-docs/manage_cluster/create_bare.md

-# Creating an OpenShift cluster on bare metal
+# Creating a cluster on bare metal

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to create a Red Hat OpenShift Container Platform cluster in a bare metal environment.